Updated: Feb 15, 2021

 (The Hopeless Romantic)

 When Clive Barker was describing to Christopher Young what he wanted the music of Hellraiser to sound like, he used words like "romance" and "childlike wonder".
 Young certainly succeeded at that, which is why it is only fitting that we start this list off with one of the first horror film soundtracks I fell in love with as a prepubescent monster junkie.
 You can hear some of that wonder on the track "Seduction and Pursuit" underscoring Kirsty (the charismatic protagonist) and her first encounter with the enchanting yet sinister puzzle box that opens portals to hell.

 THE OMEN - Jerry Goldsmith

 (The Tell-Tale Choir)

 You can hear the influence on composers like Michael Abels and his score for the film Get Out.

-Damien, the preternatural child antagonist of the film, is buoyed by the the ominous music Goldsmith has created.
-Because of this inventive score, we know that Damien is involved in the antics being played out before us—even when Damien himself is off screen.
+Damien, the preternatural child antagonist of the film, is buoyed by the ominous music Goldsmith has created.
+Because of this inventive score, we know that Damien is involved in the antics being played out before us—even when Damien himself is not on screen.

 A NIGHTMARE ON ELM STREET - Charles Bernstein